Skip to main content

 signs your website needs a full rebuild not just a redesign

-This guide helps you recognise the signs that your site needs a full rebuild, and explains what that process actually involves from a web development perspective.
+This guide helps you recognise the signs your site needs a full rebuild, and explains what that process actually involves from a web development perspective.

 7 Signs You Need a Full Rebuild

-These are the seven most reliable indicators that your website has moved beyond redesign territory and requires a complete rebuild to address its fundamental problems.
+These are the seven most reliable indicators that your website has moved beyond redesign territory.
+Three or more = a rebuild is almost certainly the more cost-effective long-term investment.

 Sign 1: Outdated Technology Stack